mattyg/p2p-shipyard/crates/holochain_runtime_uniffi/README.md

-# holochain-manager-uniffi
+# holochain_runtime_uniffi

-This crate is a wrapper around holochain-manager, with minimal functionality necessary to expose basic holochain management functions, for generating FFI bindings for those functions.
+This crate is a wrapper around holochain_runtime, with minimal functionality necessary to expose basic holochain management functions, for generating FFI bindings for those functions.

 It generates FFI bindings for swift and kotline.